richardcornish/jQuery-Lead/README.md

 The `style` option is to show that the plugin is working.
 You should probably have a `.caps` selector style with declarations of your own choosing, but the built-in (faked) small caps style is a reasonable choice as well.

-## Examples
+## Demo

-Please see the demo to see these examples in action.
+[Please see the demo](http://richardcornish.github.io/jQuery-Lead/) to see these examples in action.

     // Demo 1: Default options
     $('.article-1').lead();